joshukraine/ofreport.com-v1/source/articles/2015-12-meet-oleg.html.markdown

 ---

 title: Meet Oleg
-date: '2015-12-28 13:18:08'
+date: "2015-12-28 13:18:08"
 tags: newsletter, family, bible first, cmo
-author: ['Joshua Steele', '@joshukraine']
+author: ["Joshua Steele", "@joshukraine"]
-download: 'OFR-Nov-Dec-2015.pdf'
+download: "OFR-Nov-Dec-2015.pdf"
-image: '2015/12/oleg-joshua-1024x646.jpg'
+image: "2015/12/oleg-joshua-1024x646.jpg"
-caption: 'Oleg Demedyuk is a believer from L’viv.
+caption: "Oleg Demedyuk is a believer from L’viv.
 At his request, we recently started a Friday-night Bible study.
-Currently, we are studying the book of Romans.'
+Currently, we are studying the book of Romans."

 ---